Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 ```python
 return frame
 ```
-And this is how solve function works, if you are curious about how the utilities-functions that were called and did a lot of nice things then check their definitions and descriptions which are located in webcam_sudoku_solver.py file below WebcamSudokuSolver class.
+And this is how solve function works.
+If you are curious about utilities-functions that are called by solve function and does a nice job then check their definitions and descriptions which are located in webcam_sudoku_solver.py file below WebcamSudokuSolver class.

-But there is also one more point to be discussed.
-How does solve function solve a sudoku puzzle?
+But there is also one more point to be discussed:
+How does solve_sudoku function solve a sudoku puzzle?
 ```python
 solved_digits_grid = sudoku_solver.solve_sudoku(digits_grid)
 ```

 To check how it works we need to move to sudoku_solver.py.
-This file will be discussed in exactly the same way as the previous one - I will discuss in detail only an externally called function.
-The whole algorithm starts and ends in solve_sudoku function.
+This file will be discussed in exactly the same way as the previous one - I will discuss in detail only an externally called function where the whole algorithm starts and ends.

 First we need to check if a sudoku is solvable at all.
 ```python
 if not is_solvable(digits_grid):
 	return None
 ```

 The algorithm is based on pencilmarks that we use to help ourself solve sudoku in real life.
-I called it human_notes.
+I called them human_notes.
 ```python
 human_notes = get_full_human_notes(digits_grid)
 ```
-Sudoku is solved in a loop.
+A sudoku is solved in a loop.
 ```python
 while True:
 	sth_has_changed1 = remove_orphans_technique(digits_grid, human_notes)